resir014/phoenix_react_playground/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
-Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).
+Please [check out the deployment guides provided by Phoenix](http://www.phoenixframework.org/docs/deployment).

 ## Learn more